davidacm/NVDA-IBMTTS-Driver/readme.md

 * when you use the "Copy IBMTTS files in an  add-on" button, it will create a new add-on.
 So, if you want to uninstall IBMTTS, you'll need to uninstall two add-ons: "IBMTTS driver" and "Eci libraries".
 * scons and gettext tools on this project are  compatible with python 3 only.
 Doesn't work with python 2.7.
 * You can put the extra IBMTTS required files in the add-on (for personal use only).
 Just copy them in "addon\synthDrivers\ibmtts" folder.
 Adjust the default library name in "settingsDB.py" if necessary.
+* if the configured library path is not relative, this add-on won't update the paths in the "eci.ini" file.
+The driver assumes that when using absolute paths, the paths are correct in "eci.ini" and will avoid making any updates.
+Keep this in mind when setting the path of your libraries.
+If they were not correct, this could cause errors that will render NVDA speechless when you use this synthesizer.

 ## Reporting issues: